panda-re/panda_studio/docs/TECH_STACK.md

 ## Docker Image

-Docker images are a template with instructions for creating a Docker container.
-They use a Dockerfile to specify how the image is built.
+Docker images are a template for creating a Docker container.
+They use a Dockerfile to specify how the image is built and what applications are to be present with the image.
 Docker’s website contains a useful [guide](https://docs.docker.com/build/building/packaging/) to creating an image using a Dockerfile.
 The Dockerfiles for this project can be found in the [docker](../docker/) directory.

 ## Docker Container

-A Docker container is a runnable instance of a Docker image.
+A Docker container is virtual machine created from a docker image which can then run programs or be interacted with through user input.
 Each container is relatively isolated from its host but there are ways to communicate with the host and other containers.
 More information can be found on [Docker's website](https://www.docker.com/resources/what-container/) This project uses gRPC and ProtoBuf, which have their respective subsections in this document.

 Multiple containers can be run at once using the same image or different images.
 The theoretical limit is the system’s resources.
 This project uses Docker Compose, which is a Docker tool that helps define and share multi-container applications through the use of a `YAML` file.